mattpowell/jsxmin/README.md

 const tmpl = Jsxmin.execute(`
     ({name}) => <p>Hello {name || 'world'}</p>
 `, {
-  // NOTE: these are the default values and can be removed
+  // NOTE: these are the default values and are only being passed here for demonstration purposes.
   enableOutputSimplification: false,
   useWhitespace: false,
   allowReferencesAsFunctions: true,